 Hidden Google Analytics Tips You'll Wish You'd Known Sooner

-At some point, most marketers have dabbled in Google Analytics, a tool used for tracking data across websites and social media.
-Using this tool, you can see where website traffic is coming from, what device someone used to get to your website, most visited pages and much more.
+At some point most marketers have dabbled in Google Analytics, a tool (THE tool really) used for tracking data across websites and social media.
+With this tool you can see where website traffic is coming from, what device someone used to get to you, most visited pages and so much more.

 Having Google Analytics on your website is simply a matter of adding some code and then calling it good, right?
-Not so much.
+Ehh, not so much.